reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 :::caution
-Never edit an extension directly from the `go-c8y-cli` extension folder as you will loose any unpublished changes if you call `c8y extensions delete <name>` command!
+Never edit an extension directly from the `go-c8y-cli` extension folder as you will lose any unpublished changes if you call the `c8y extensions delete <name>` command!

 Instead clone the extension manually and install it using the filesystem path to the cloned repo.
 This way `go-c8y-cli` will only create a symlink to the folder, so deleting the extension will only remove the symlink and not the original folder.
 :::